 The course is open to research master students in their second year and PhD students.

 N.B.
-The visit to and presentation at the IMC is an integral part of the course, but the research school cannot cover the costs of registration, accommodation and board, or travel.
+Please note that the visit to and presentation at the IMC is an integral part of the course, but the research school cannot cover the costs of registration, accommodation and board, or travel.
 Please enquire (in time) at your own institution or elsewhere for financial support.

 dr. S. Meeder (RU Nijmegen): firstname.lastname@example.org

-In addition to a brief (online) introductory meeting, the formal meetings will be held in the second semester of the academic year (mostly in Nijmegen and Utrecht, or online).
+In addition to a brief introductory meeting in September 2021, the formal meetings will be held in June-July 2022.
 The precise dates and locations will be decided at a later moment.

 We expect the participants to attend at least five guest lectures of one's choice well before the International Medieval Congress (early July).

 Because of the deadline of submission of the sessions at the International Medieval Congress, it is vital that participants interested in this course register for it by 1 September 2021 at the latest.